Turn off your phones during crisis meetings

 René de Jong

-Crisis team members: don’t answer your phone during crisis meetings!
+Crisis team members: do not answer your phone during crisis meetings!

-If you answer the call, it will disrupt the crisis meeting.
-Either the team will have to stop the meeting and everyone will wait for you to finish your call, or the team will continue the meeting and you, as a member of the crisis team, will miss an important part of the decision-making process.
-Neither option is desirable.
+If you answer the call, the crisis meeting will be disrupted.
+Either the team must halt the meeting, and everyone waits until you have concluded your call.
+Or the team continues the meeting, and as a crisis team member, you miss a significant portion of the decision-making process.
+Neither scenario is desirable.

-What’s more: if you were to answer the call after all, you’d receive new information.
-And if you were to bring that information up immediately in the crisis meeting, it would disrupt the crisis team’s decision-making process.
-And you don’t want that either.
+Furthermore, if you were to answer the call, you would receive new information.
+Introducing this information directly into the crisis meeting would then disrupt the crisis team's decision-making process.
+This, too, is undesirable.

-This is one of the reasons why you should keep crisis meetings short.
-Aim for no more than 15 to 20 minutes.
+This is one of the reasons why crisis meetings should be kept brief, ideally lasting no more than 15 to 20 minutes.

-If you still want to make sure your phone can be answered during a crisis meeting, hand it over to a support staff member, for example, while you’re in the crisis meeting.
+Should it be necessary for your phone to be answered during a crisis meeting, please entrust it to a support staff member while you are engaged in crisis discussions.

 Read more.